braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/creating_a_push_message.md

 ## Step 2: Name Your Campaign, Choose Messaging Types, and Compose your Message

 Next, you need to name your campaign and select the messaging types and notification style ([rich]({{ site.baseurl }}/user_guide/message_building_by_channel/push/rich_notifications/) or standard) that will be included in the campaign.
-You select the platform(s) you're sending a push message to by clicking on the toggle buttons on the right hand side.
+You select the platform(s) you're sending a push message to by clicking on the toggle buttons on the right-hand side.

 ![Push2][2]